-Group 1: Students whose first name starts with A-L

-- F. Schreiber and H. Schwbbermeyer: Frequency concepts and pattern detection for the analysis of motifs in networks.
+- ▶ Group 1: Students whose first name has exactly 5 characters - ► F. Schreiber and H. Schwbbermeyer: Frequency concepts and pattern detection for the analysis of motifs in networks.
 Trans. on Comput.
 Syst.
-Biol: III, pp. 89-104, 2005. - Concentrate on section 4. - Group 2: Students whose first name starts with M-Z - N. Kashtan, S. Itzkovitz, R. Milo and U. Alon: Efficient sampling algorithm for estimating subgraph concentrations and detecting network motifs.
-Bioinformatics 20(11):1746-1758, 2004.

-Concentrate on the Methods section.
+Biol: III, pp. 89-104, 2005. - Concentrate on section 4. - Group 2: Students whose first name does not have exactly 5 characters - N. Kashtan, S. Itzkovitz, R. Milo and U. Alon: Efficient sampling algorithm for estimating subgraph concentrations and detecting network motifs.
+Bioinformatics 20(11):1746-1758, 2004. - Concentrate on the Methods section.